 38 Havelock Terrace Ltd

-Location: Battersea, London
+Location.
+Battersea, London

-Service: Architecture & Interiors
+Service.
+Architecture & Interiors

+The scheme’s appearance has been influenced by the industrial character of the area.
+Notably, the adjacent brick railway viaduct has been referenced in the masonry plinth at ground floor level.
 Above the plinth, sits an elegant concrete structure, which includes a primary skin of glazed curtain walling and a secondary skin made up of bespoke fin components.
 This ‘skin’ has evolved from the idea of expanded metal, which is a ‘mesh’ material often found in an industrial context.

 Our proposals locate the building core in the south-west corner of the site, providing multiple benefits:

 Maximises the efficiency of the floorplate

 Utilises facade space which would otherwise be heavily affected by solar gain and noise pollution from the adjacent railway

 Allows for natural northern light for office work space and views towards central London

 Helps provide an ‘active frontage’ to the adjacent streets